 From Dharamshala, a six hour drive takes you to Amritsar and its lustrous Golden Temple.
 The holiest of Sikh shrines, the temple is surrounded by a marble water tank.
 Pilgrims travel from across the world to bathe in its sacred waters, said to have healing powers.
 The city is close to the border with Pakistan, where you can witness the daily border-closing ceremony, performed with military pomp and flamboyant marching.

 Best time to visit Shimla

 For crisp, clear skies and temperatures averaging a comfortable 15°C (59°F), October to November, then February to March are ideal times to visit.
 December and January can be quite cold and, with occasional snow flurries, are best avoided.
 April to June is the peak season for domestic visitors keen to escape the summer heat before the monsoon rains arrive in July.

 Festivals, events and seasonal reasons to visit

 - In early October, the Hindu festival of Dussehra commemorates the goddess Durga’s victory over a demon.
 The festivities culminate in the lighting of bonfires to burn effigies, accompanied by music and feasting.

 - An integral part of Himalayan life, village fairs are used as a way to boot trade between townships.
 Shimla and its surrounding hamlets host a selection of seasonal fairs throughout the year, celebrating the first harvest, the end of the monsoon and the snow season.

-This sample itinerary will give you an idea of what is possible when you travel in Shimla, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Shimla, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Shimla